UMWEDU/umw-careercenter-sync/_pages/veterans-resources.md

  	<li>
 <div class="left-list">

 IRAQ AND AFGHANISTAN VETERANS OF AMERICANewgibill.org explains how the Post-9/11 GI Bill replaces the older Montgomery GI Bill system by providing veterans with up-front tuition payments directly to their schools.
-Veterans can also find a checklist on the site to help them through the various steps in preparing to start school, including applying for plan benefits. <a href="https://newgibill.squarespace.com/post-911-gi-bill/" target="_blank" rel="noopener noreferrer">READ MORE</a>
+Veterans can also find a checklist on the site to help them through the various steps in preparing to start school, including applying for plan benefits.

 </div></li>
  	<li>